IdentityPython/pysaml2/doc/examples/sp.rst

 The application
 ---------------

-Build to use the wsgiref's simple_server, which is find for testing but not for production.
+Build to use the wsgiref's simple_server, which is fine for testing but not for production.

 SP configuration
 ----------------

-The configuration is written as a Python dictionary.
+The configuration is written as described in config_.
 It means among other things that it's easily testable as to the correct syntax.

 You can see the whole file in example/sp/sp_conf.py, here I will go through